jlinick/EclipseAutomator/README.md

 ```

-## Editing info.json
+## Schema for info.json

-The info jsonfile is structured into a 5 parts events, equipment, phases, voice_actions, and camera actions.
+The info jsonfile is structured into a 5 parts: events, equipment, phases, voice_actions, and camera actions.
 This is where you set timings, and orchestration for all your cameras.
+You can create several different jsonfiles, and run each with the --input filename.json in the run.py command.

 ### events